Jeffrey T. Parsons: Career

+He currently serves as the President of Old Library Theatre and is leading their non-profit status work.

 Honors and awards

 Parsons was named Fellow of the American Psychological Association in 2008, the Society of Behavioral Medicine in 2012, and the Society for the Scientific Study of Sexuality in 2012.
 He received the Distinguished Scientific Contribution Award in from the American Psychological Association's Division 44 in 2008, the John Money Award from the Society for the Scientific Study of Sexuality in 2011, and the Psychology and AIDS Distinguished Leadership Award from the American Psychological Association in 2017.